Alexander Gunn (doctor): Private life

-He married Jean Bakie (1853 -1913) and they ultimately settled in 44 George Square, Edinburgh on what is now the site of the 1967 Basil Spence Edinburgh University Library.
+He married Jean Baikie (1853 -1913) and they ultimately settled in 44 George Square, Edinburgh on what is now the site of the 1967 Basil Spence Edinburgh University Library.
 They had two sons and three daughters (George, Bertie, Christina, Jean and Meta).
 According to the 1905 valuation role Dr Gunn built up a considerable property portfolio including a tenement block and a number of houses, however at the time of his death the family were left without means.
-One of the daughters, Jean, had to have her fared paid out to India so that she could marry her childhood friend Andrew Geddis.
+Their daughter, Jean (1887-1975), had to have her fare paid to India so that she could marry her childhood friend Andrew Geddis.

-Dr Gunn died of cancer and is buried in the Grange Cemetery in Edinburgh.
+Gunn died of cancer and is buried in the Grange Cemetery in Edinburgh.